customa/customa-discord/README.md

 ### Which variables do exist?

-You either look up the README files in the seperate folders, use the variables module, or look in the #modules channel in the Discord server.
+You either use the variables module, or look in the #modules channel in the Discord server.

 ### Where does it run?